 Statement of Purpose

-Statement of purpose.
-Applicants for the non-degree program are asked to submit a 300 word brief description of your academic and/or ministerial background, indicating why you wish to study at the Jesuit School of Theology and any particular areas of interest you may have.
-You may mail this to the Office of Admissions of JST or email it to Laura Nieto at firstname.lastname@example.org as a PDF or Word attachment.
+Applicants for the non-degree program are asked to submit a 300-word, brief description of your academic and/or ministerial background, indicating why you wish to study at the Jesuit School of Theology and any particular areas of interest you may have.

-Note: This letter would preferably be from a person who recently taught you.
+The letter of recommendation should address your academic qualifications for graduate level study.
+Preferably this letter would be from someone who recently taught you.
 If you have been out of school for an extended period of time, a recommendation from an employer, a professional colleague, or a church or community leader will be acceptable.

 Optional: Graduate Record Exam (GRE).

 Submitting a GRE Score is not required for admission into any academic program at the Jesuit School of Theology.
 If an applicant believes that submitting a GRE score will help strengthen their overall application they are welcome to do so.
 Applicants will not be penalized if they do not submit a GRE score.
 Official scores can be sent to JST using SCU’s institutional code: 4851.

 International Applicants: Language Proficiency Exam.

 International applicants are required to demonstrate a high degree of English language proficiency.
 To do so, applicants must submit results from either the Duolingo English Test or the Test of English as a Foreign Language (TOEFL).

 Duolingo English Test - When prompted to identify which institution you would like your score sent to please select “Santa Clara University Graduate Programs.”